One-loop corrections in Maxwell-metric-affine bumblebee gravity: Radiative corrections in the LV broken phase

-We find that our divergent contribution involves, first, the aether-like term, second, some other derivative-dependent terms, third, Lorentz invariant and Lorentz breaking mass terms similar to those ones present in \cite{ourbumb2}.
-If we require $b^2=0$ (light-like LV vector), we arrive at
+from which it is straightforward to obtain the counterterms by imposing finiteness in the MS scheme of renormalization.

-i.e. while this form is simpler, the non-standard contribution to the kinetic term is still not ruled out.
-However, this is natural since the bumblebee field does not display gauge symmetry.
+We find that our divergent contribution involves, first, the Maxwell-like term; second, the aether-like term; third, several additional derivative-dependent terms; and fourth, both Lorentz-invariant and Lorentz-violating mass terms, similar to those presented in \cite{ourbumb2}.
+Furthermore, we also identify the finite nonlocal counterparts of these operators.